 Add some butter

 This is completely optional, but I like to think it boosts that buttery flavor we want in a deep dish-style pizza crust.
-Press the dough out into a rectangle and spread the remaining 2 Tbsp of butter on the dough.
+Press the dough out into a rectangle and spread the remaining 2 tablespoon of butter on the dough.
 Fold into thirds.
 Turn 90 degrees, press into a rectangle again and fold into thirds.
 Repeat this process one more time for a total of three times.

 Form the dough into a ball.
 Then cover it with a moist towel and let it rise until double in size.